Reference

 Anchor Text

 The clickable text in a hyperlink.
-Anchor text helps search engines understand what the linked page is about.
-For example, in the link 'Click here for SEO tips', the anchor text is 'Click here for SEO tips'.
-Relevant, descriptive anchor text can improve SEO value.
+Anchor text helps answer engines understand what the linked page is about.
+Relevant, descriptive anchor text can improve your link's value for AEO/GEO citations.

 B